Building An Audience From The Ground-Up

 Rebecca Roubion is a Nasvhille based singer songwriter who also does project management for Epic Life Creative.
 You can check out Rebecca’s site here or follow her on Instagram or YouTube or right here!

-We’re passionate about serving our partners quickly & efficiently with high-end design.
+We’re passionate about serving our partners quickly & efficiently with high-end graphic design, web development, SEO and social media.

-Our team wears lots of hats as we tackle our partners projects and work seamlessly, passing tasks back and forth to ensure an excellent product and to be sure things keep moving quickly.
+Our team wears lots of hats as we tackle our partner’s projects and work seamlessly, passing tasks back and forth to ensure an excellent product and to be sure things keep moving quickly.
 We’d love to help serve you too!